hashicorp/terraform-provider-aws/docs/continuous-integration.md

 % make gencheck
 ```

 Use the `gen` target to run all the generators associated with the provider.
-Unless you're working on the generators or have inadventently edited generated code, there should be no changes to the codebase after the generators finish:
+Unless you're working on the generators or have inadvertently edited generated code, there should be no changes to the codebase after the generators finish:

 ```sh
 % make gen